 A key concern in reputationally damaging matters is often to exercise some control over the way information about the case is made public.

-Hickman & Rose has developed successful strategies designed to prevent information about a high profile suspect being made public.
-We have also have a network of specialist media and reputation lawyers – and PR experts – with whom we develop integrated strategies to stop and contain damaging media reporting.
+Hickman & Rose has developed successful strategies designed to prevent information about a high-profile suspect being made public.
+We also have a network of specialist media and reputation lawyers – and PR experts – with whom we develop integrated strategies to stop and contain damaging media reporting.

 In some cases, a particular pinch point for a suspect being identified is the police interview.
 This can be the moment when photographers obtain pictures of a well known individual attending the police station.
 Or it can be when a civilian police worker or a member of public spots the individual and make this knowledge public.

 We have achieved significant success in persuading investigating police officers to conduct interviews in a discreet location and not to release information to the media.
 As a result of tactics such as this, we have helped high profile clients to avoid negative publicity.
 Several clients investigated during Operation Yewtree and similar subsequent investigations have never been publicly named.